bridgesense/lampready/README.md

 **XDEBUG_FORCE_ERROR_DISPLAY:**
-For sites constructed from many packages with different settings, it is nice to be able to easily override error suppression.
+For sites constructed from many packages with different settings, it is nice to to easily override error suppression.
 Set this option to 1 to override individual error settings throughout the code.

 **XDEBUG_SCREAM:**